MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 * get the status of a locker

 The school has asked a Computing Science class to create a simple object-oriented solution to model a locker in software.

+When new lockers are installed they are locked.

 ## Example User Interface